We’ll prove to you that learning English can be fun!

 During the social programme you can practise your English out of class, whilst making friends and enjoying your time abroad.
 A flexible, weekly social programme is designed for individual students with options for free and discounted activities.
 A tailored social programme for groups allows students to focus on what they are interested in the most; packing their stay with engaging classes and day-to-day afternoon, evening or full-day

 Getting to the Centre of Dublin and accommodation

 Once you know your travel details, it’s time to decide how you will travel to Ireland and Dublin.
 Most of our students arrive at Dublin airport, book an airport transfer or travel by bus or taxi.
 If you arrive in Ireland after 9pm and are staying in Host Family Accommodation, you must book a transfer.
 This is a personalised service that will take you and your luggage, from the airport to your accommodation.
 Our drivers will carry a sign with your name on it.
 Do not go with a driver from another company or without your name, as some unlicensed companies charge large amounts of money to newly arrived foreigners at airports.

 Our Drivers will meet you at the MEETING POINT and will wait for 2 hours after the arrival of your flight.
 You will be given a number to call if you are unable to make this meeting.
 Please call this immediately if you are unable to make your transfer.

-Taxis: If you have not booked transport with Malvern House please make sure that you go in a licensed taxi or mini-cab.
+Taxis: If you have not booked transport with Oscars International please make sure that you go in a licensed taxi or mini-cab.

 Help with your Visa